glpi-project/doc/source/modules/assets/tabs/os.rst

 Operating systems
 ~~~~~~~~~~~~~~~~~

-The informations on operating systems for a computer are visible in tabs `Operating system` for a Computer entry.
+The information on operating systems for a computer are visible in tabs `Operating system` for a Computer entry.

 .. image:: /modules/assets/images/os.png
    :alt: Screen presenting an operating system